feluxe/very-hungry-pi/README.md

 ```
 $ mkdir ~/.very_hungry_pi
-$ cp -r /opt/very_hungry_pi/data/* ~/.very_hungry_pi/
+$ cp -r /opt/very_hungry_pi/example/config/* ~/.very_hungry_pi/
 ```

+In case you want to run vhpi as root, you have to put the config in `/root/.very_hungry_pi`

 #### Configure vhpi:

 Just have a look at the [example config](#example_config), it is self explanatory.<br>
-The path to the config file must be this one: `~/.very_hungry_pi/config.yaml`
+The path to the config file must be this one: `~/.very_hungry_pi/config.yaml` (Like it was described in the step above..)

 #### Create validation files

-Before vhpi starts a backup it validates if the source is readable and all good to go.
+Before vhpi starts a backup it validates if the source directory is readable and all good to go.
-In order to do that it looks for a validation file in each source.
+In order to do so it looks for a validation file in each source.
-The validation file must be created manually, to prevent misconfiguration.<br>
+You must create the validation file manually.<br>
 <br>
-Create an empty hidden file named '.backup_valid' in each source directory.
-E.g.:
+Create an empty file named '.backup_valid' in each directory that you want to backup E.g.:

 ```
 $ touch /path/to/src1/.backup_valid
 ```

 #### Test the configuration
+TODO: This should be rewirtten as a tutorial.

+If you are not already familiar with rsync, here is a little information on how to configure a first test-run.
-If you run vhpi for the first time you should use the `--dry-run` flag for rsync.
+If you run vhpi for the first time you should use the rsync `--dry-run` flag.
 That way the backup is just simulated:

 ```
 -n, --dry-run               perform a trial run with no changes made
 ```

- A good command to test the config would be `-avn --delete` You should just use it for each backup source in the [config](#example_config) for `rsync_options` when you run vhpi for the first time.
+So a good command to test the config would be `-avn --delete` `-a` = archive mode.
+This is the standard backup mode for rsync.
+`-v` = verbose mode.
+This option increases the amount of information you are given during rsync execution.
+`-n` = dry-run.
+See above.
+`--delete` = This option deletes all files that are found in the backup but not in the source.
+This is very important.
+If you don't add it your snapshots will be flooeded with deprecated files.

 More on rsync options can be found here: http://linux.die.net/man/1/rsync

- Now you can test and run vhpi manually with this command:
+Now you should be ready to test-run vhpi manually with this command:
  ```
  $ python3 /opt/very_hungry_pi/vhpi.py
  ```
- The error messages should give you some detail about what still needs to be done, if so.<br>
+ If you get an error use the given information to adjust the config/setup.
- If the configuration works like expected you should create a cronjob. (see the next step.)
+ You can find the results of each execution in the log files as well (.very_hungry_pi/debug.log and .very_hungry_pi/info.log) If the configuration works like expected you should create a cronjob to make your Pi run vhpi automatically. (see the next step.)

 #### <a name="create_cronjob"></a> Create a cronjob

-Vhpi should be started in a time interval that is at least as small as the smallest used snapshot interval.
-If you want to create hourly snapshot the cronjob should start at least every hour.
-The more often vhpi is started the greater is the chance that it catches the source computers running.
-For example if you use a cronjob that starts evert 24 hours chances may be high that vhpi won't catch the source computer for many days.
-So even if your smallest snapshot is on a daily bases, you should consider running the cronjob each hour.

-Add the following line to `/etc/crontab`
+For most convienice your Pi should create its backups automatically.
+A good way to make that happen is to create a cronjob, which executes vhpi in an interval.

+To run vhpi every hour you can just add the following line to `/etc/crontab`.
+Replace `username` with the username that is supposed to run vhpi. (in most cases that would be `root`)
 ```
 @hourly         username   python3 /opt/very_hungry_pi/vhpi.py
 ```

-For username use the user that should start the script, which would be the one that has permission to the source files.
-If you want to backup files for multiple users, add a cronjob for each user.

-Restart crontab:
+You can use any time interval you like, but keep in mind that the time interval should be at least as small as the smallest used snapshot interval.
+E.g. if you want to create hourly snapshots the cronjob should run vhpi at least every hour, otherwise you won't get a snapshot for each hour.
+Another thing to keep in mind: The more frequently your cronjob runs vhpi the greater is the chance that it catches the source computers running.
+E.g. if you use a cronjob that starts evert 24 hours the chances that your source machines are offline at the moment of execution may be very high.
+If you are unlucky vhpi won't catch the source computer online to create a backup for many days.
+So even if your smallest snapshot should happen on a daily bases, you should consider making the cronjob run vhpi each hour or so.

+You can also add multiple cronjobs that execute vhpi in different intervals from different users.

+After you added the cronjob, you should restart your pi or restart the crontab like this:

 ```
 $ /etc/init.d/cron restart